liuzhousi/FPGC4/Documentation/docs/progress.md

 # Progress
 Here I keep a list of my latest progress and a TODO list

-## Big Progress log (truncated to latest progress)
+## Big Progress log (truncated to latest progress, last entry at the bottom of the list)
-- Added 4 extension interrupts
-- Changed PS/2 controller to only check for scan codes and send an interrupt
-- Reimplemented programmable timer
-- Moved documentation to mkdocs website
-- Modified an existing C compiler (written in python, outputs x86_64 asm) to output B322 asm
-- Added UART DTR reset like an Arduino
-- C compiler is pretty usable, still some errors here and there with certain code
 - Libraries for CH376 and GFX added
 - Added support for reading interrupt signal from CH376
 - Ported code from personal Arduino project to read MIDI USB keybaord using CH376